Packing projects: what do businesses need to know?

 Shrink wrapping is an airtight plastic coating used to package products together for transportation or to sell in multi-packs.
-Suitable for most products, it is available in a variety of thicknesses, is low-cost and creates a gloss effect which can improve the item’s overall appearance.
+Suitable for most products, it is available in a variety of thicknesses, is low-cost and creates a gloss effect that can improve the item’s overall appearance.

-Shrink wrapping is a popular type of packaging due to the many benefits such as: cost effectiveness, space-saving and excellent durability.
+Shrink wrapping is a popular type of packaging due to the many benefits such as cost-effectiveness, space-saving and excellent durability.

 Products suitable for shrink wrapping include: